richstokes/Genesis-Glitcher/README.md

 # Genesis-Glitcher
 Toy that generates interesting, random glitch art by automatically corrupting Sega Genesis (Megadrive) games.
 It works by injecting random data into the game ROMs.
-It's not big, and its not clever, but it does produce crazy results which are kind of fun to watch.
+It's not big, and its not clever, but it does produce crazy results which are kind of fun to watch!

 &nbsp;